skirtapaieo/development-101/rd/language/go/32-issues-go-vs-typescript.md

 ---

 ## 8] Struct Manipulation

+### Reddit question

+8] Cannot create a new struct by picking/omitting few keys from other struct.
+The code is never DRY in GO

 ### How it is normally managed in Go
 Go doesn't offer built-in manipulation; you have to create a new struct manually.